-It’s with great gratitude and joy that, through the generosity of our donors, we’ve raised over $137,000 in just five years.
+It’s with great gratitude and joy that, through the generosity of our donors, we’ve raised over $312,000 in seven years.
 These funds go toward orphanages, baby rescues and local at-risk needs in Southern California.
 We’re hopeful that with your continued support, we’ll be able to extend Savannah’s Reach even further.

 The fifth Savannah Classic was a record-breaking year with $50,000 raised.
 Half of this was given to Genesis Diez Ministries’ Puerta Hermosa Orphanage to cover food, medicine and care for the medically fragile children that they have taken in. $16,800 was sent to Hope of Life in order to rescue 14 more babies from illness and malnourishment. $6,000 was given to Benjamin and Abish, two children suffering from severe lifelong disabilities and have been abandoned by their parents.
 The remaining $2,200 will be used to cover abandoned and medically fragile children in Southern California and other urgent needs that may arise throughout the year.

 After raising a total of more than $34,000 in 2016, Savannah’s Reach was able to provide a $12,000 contribution to Hope of Life International, which allowed them to rescue 10 Guatemalan babies in danger of malnutrition and provide them additional medical care.

 Genesis Diez’s Puerta Hermosa Orphanage received $15,000 for the maintenance of its facilities and ongoing care of the orphans housed there.
 An additional $5,000 was sent to meet the needs of impoverished children in Baja California, Mexico.
 On the local level, $2,000 was set aside for any immediate, emergency responses needed throughout the year.
 As always, every penny of the contributions raised made a direct impact on the lives of children.